National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 • Mark Deem – Managing Partner at The Foundry, LLC, Venture

-Partner at Lightstone Ventures.
-Medical Device Manufacturers
+Partner at Lightstone Ventures, and Medical Device Manufacturers

 Association (MDMA) nominee